roby2014/roby2014.me/_posts/programming-colorlight-ecp5/2022-12-19-programming-a-colorlight-5a-75e-board-ECP5-FPGA-with-open-source-tools.md

 ### Setting up open source toolchain

 So now that the hardware setup is done, let's go to the software part.
 The tools described above are needed (in the [plan](#plan) section).

+The cool thing about this board is that we can program it using a fully open source toolchain.!

 In my case I'm using Arch Linux, so luckily I could find some useful packages:
 ```sh